hujanais/hello-microservices/README.md

 docker ps

 # we need to update the nginx configuration with your server ip.
 The one I have created is for my setup.
 To do this, we just need to shell into the container and change the nginx configuration.
-docker exec -it [containerId] bash
+docker exec -it [containerId] /bin/sh

 # now you will now be inside the docker container.
 # navigate to the nginx.conf file to edit the IP address of your first Raspberry Pi.